 Anthem Blue Cross and Blue Shield - Rocky Mountain Hospital Medical Service, Inc., a Colorado company doing business as Anthem Blue Cross and Blue Shield.
-Also referred to in this Booklet as "Anthem", "Us", "We" or "Our."
+Also referred to in this Booklet as "Anthem", "Us", "We" or "Our", as applicable to medical services.